Overview

 Rules Between Layers

-The constraints between the layers are as follows:
+Regarding the constraints between the layers mentioned above:

-- There are four layers, but you can add or remove layers as needed.
+- There are four layers, but it is not limited to that.
+You can increase or decrease layers as needed.

 - Inner layers do not know about outer layers.

-- → Dependencies should flow from outer to inner layers.
+- → The direction of dependencies should flow from the outer layers to the inner layers.

 Directory Structure